M4Ate/TotalColorationTool/README.md

 ### Installing HiGHS (recommended)

 - Installation instructions for HiGHS can be found [here](https://ergo-code.github.io/HiGHS/dev/interfaces/cpp/).
-- HiGHS can only be built from source, so you will need CMake as well as a C-Compiler like MSVC.
+- HiGHS can only be built from source, so you will need CMake as well as a C-Compiler like MSVC (on Windows).
 - After installation, the `highs` executable must be added to your PATH.
 See instructions [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).

 ### Installing GLPK